Oneonta (town), New York: Geography

 The town is bordered by the Town of Otego to the west, the Town of Laurens to the northwest, the Town of Milford to the northeast and Delaware County to the south.

 Otego Creek and Oneonta Creek flow into the Susquehanna River in the town.

 Interstate 88 follows the course of the Susquehanna River through the town.
 New York State Route 7 and New York State Route 23, New York State Route 28 and New York State Route 205 all pass through the town.

+Climate

+There is a weather station for Emmons, a community on the edge of Oneonta.
+Emmons has a humid continental climate (Köppen Dfb), with warm, wet summers and cold, snowy winters.